thoughtworks-jumpstart/guides/docs/backend-web-development/express-simple-server.md

 });
 ```

-The server will start to listen at port 3000.
+Let's start the server by making it listen at port 3000.

 ```js
 const server = app.listen(PORT, () => {